 Where to stay in Paris in the winter

 There’s no shortage of beautiful accommodation in the City of Love to suit every budget.
+Across the city, check out my guide to the best of Paris arrondissements to help you decide which district of the city is best for you!
 From romantic B and Bs to luxury five-star hotels, here’s where to stay in Paris during the winter.

 Luxury accommodation in Paris